pagkly/Zed/Investopedia3/Vested Benefits Measuring Up.md

 ## Understanding Vested Benefits

-Vested benefits may consist of various types of financial awards, including cash, employee stock options (ESO), health insurance, [401(k) plans](https://www.investopedia.com/terms/1/401kplan.asp), retirement plans, and pensions.
+Vested benefits may consist of various types of financial awards, including cash, employee stock options ([[Define Employee Stock Option (ESO)|ESO]]), health insurance, [401(k) plans](https://www.investopedia.com/terms/1/401kplan.asp), retirement plans, and pensions.
 Shares of the company's stock is an example of a type of benefit that might vest gradually.

 For example, an employee might be awarded 100 shares of stock as a performance bonus after year one of employment.
 Under a graduated vesting plan, the employee might acquire full ownership of 20% of the shares after year two, 40% after year three, 60% after year four, 80% after year five, and 100% after year six.
 The stock bonus would be a partially vested benefit in years two to five, and a fully vested benefit after year six.